MasterQ32/BlightC/concept.md

 - Removal of implicit integer-pointer-casting (0 is not a pointer)
 - introduction of unsigned types
 - well-defined cast between `var` and a pointer
+- remove C namespaces: no `enum foo` for an enum named `foo`. less typedefs are better

 ## Planned / Future Features